 TRAVELLING EXHIBITION DATES

-Changemakers: Crafting a difference - A new exhibition, showcasing textile banners exploring a range of social issues, will travel to [LOCATION] as part of a national touring exhibition by the Museum of Australian Democracy at Old Parliament House (MoAD).
+Changemakers: Crafting a difference - A new exhibition, showcasing textile banners exploring a range of social issues, will travel as part of a national touring exhibition by the Museum of Australian Democracy at Old Parliament House (MoAD).

 TOUR DATES: